Bruère Mill

-The Moulin de la Bruère is a historic watermill on the Loir River near La Flèche in the Sarthe department of France.
+The Moulin de la Bruère is a historic watermill on the Loir near La Flèche in the Sarthe department of France.
 Established as early as the 14th century, it was preserved by the municipality in 1994 and is maintained by the "Friends of the Moulin de la Bruère" association.
 It is notable as the last mill in France, and reportedly in Europe, to produce ice blocks for cooling purposes using hydraulic power.

 History

-The origins of the Moulin de la Bruère trace back to 1096, when Hubert des Pouliers, lord of Sainte-Colombe, a parish near La Flèche, permitted monks to build a watermill and lock on the Loir River.
+The origins of the Moulin de la Bruère trace back to 1096, when Hubert des Pouliers, lord of Sainte-Colombe, a parish near La Flèche, permitted monks to build a watermill and lock on the Loir.
 The current mill's foundations date to the 14th century.
 In 1614, Guillaume Fouquet de la Varenne, lord of La Flèche, acquired the mill.
 By the early 19th century, three mills operated at the site, which were sold as national properties in 1813 during the post-Revolutionary period.
 Two mills, located on an island, were abandoned in the early 20th century, while the riverside mill was preserved.

 The mill ceased operations in 1992 after its last manager left.
 In 1994, the municipality of La Flèche purchased the mill, and in 1995, the "Friends of the Moulin de la Bruère" association assumed responsibility for its maintenance and operation.
 The association has since restored the mill, modernized its hydroelectric capabilities, and opened it for public visits, preserving its historical and cultural significance.

 Production

 The mills at the Bruère site have historically served multiple functions.
 Initially designed for grinding wheat and rye flour, they later processed hemp and clover, fulled cloth, sawed wood, pressed oil, and ground tanbark for leather tanning in the 1860s.
 In 1832, one building was converted into a paper mill.
 By the early 20th century, as industrial flour mills outcompeted traditional watermills, the riverside Moulin de la Bruère shifted to producing animal feed and ice blocks.

 The ice production facility, installed in 1929 and operational by 1936, marked a significant shift.
 It used hydraulic power to produce 10 tons of ice daily, primarily for cooling before domestic refrigerators became widespread.
 After a period of dormancy, ice production resumed in 1999 following restoration in 1998.
 Today, the mill produces approximately 6–8 tons of ice annually, sold in 20-kg blocks for €6 or as crushed ice for €6.50, primarily during the summer months.
-The mill’s ice production, driven by its waterwheel, is a unique feature, distinguishing it as the only such mill in metropolitan France.
+The mill's ice production, driven by its waterwheel, is a unique feature, distinguishing it as the only such mill in metropolitan France.

 Since 2020, the mill has been 100% self-sufficient in electricity, thanks to a modernized hydroelectric system with a new metallic waterwheel installed in March 2020.
-It supplies power to La Flèche and sells surplus electricity to EDF, France’s national electricity provider.
-This sustainable energy production aligns with France’s growing interest in renewable energy from historic watermills.
+It supplies power to La Flèche and sells surplus electricity to EDF, France's national electricity provider.
+This sustainable energy production aligns with France's growing interest in renewable energy from historic watermills.